-33 Cell: Bruised Halfling shepherd imprisoned here.
+33 Cell: Halfling shepherd imprisoned here.

-34 Guardpost: Rotund Goblin Jailer with club eating gruel.
+34 Guardpost: Goblin Jailer on guard.
 Winch mechanism on wall operates portcullis to cell.

-35 - 41 Goblin Quarters: mattress, pot, 1d3 Goblins in each 42 Leader's Room: Sarcastic Hobgoblin with Star pendant and 1d6 Bodyguard Goblins.
-Will fight rather than flee.
+Takes two rounds to lift/lower.
+35 - 41 Goblin Quarters: mattress, pot.
+1d3 Goblins in each 42 Leader's Room: Mattress, table.
+Hobgoblin with Star pendant and 1d6 Bodyquard Goblins.
+Treasure Chest.
 A - L Catacombs: No wandering monsters in this section.
-All catacombs contain skeletons (each has 2 in 6 chance of coming to 'life' and attacking characters with swords.
-If A=1, B=2 etc. roll d12 for location of Treasure Chest.
+If A=1.
+B=2 etc. roll d12 for the location of a Shadow and a Treasure Chest.
+All other catacombs contain Skeletons; each has a 2 in 6 chance of coming 'alive' within 1d4 rounds,

-Empty Room features (Roll 1d6 once per room)

-1 to 4 - Water drips from ceiling at regular intervals.

-5 - Low ceiling (4ft) 6 - Goblin graffiti on walls